jetpackpilots/IBView/README.md

 -----            | -----
 NSViewController | It's view can actaully be an IBView subclass, but unfortunately live-previews are **NOT** working.
 So instead, add an IBView subclass as a subview of the NSViewController's view.

+## Troubleshooting

+Before trying anything else, select `Refresh All Views` from the `Editor` menu in Xcode whenever the live-previews get out of sync.

 ## Known Issues

 - IBView's IBDesignable functionality in Xcode's Interface Builder is intermittent when IBView